-We use a qualitative approach to test goodwill for impairment by first assessing qualitative factors to determine whether it is more-likely thannot that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the twostep goodwill impairment testing.
+We use a qualitative approach to test goodwill for impairment by first assessing qualitative factors to determine whether it is more-likely thannot that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment testing.
 The qualitative factors we consider include, in part, the general macroeconomic environment, industry and market specific conditions for each reporting unit, financial performance including actual versus planned results and results of relevant prior periods, operating costs and cost impacts, as well as issues or events specific to the reporting unit.
 If qualitative factors are not sufficient to determine that the fair value of a reporting unit is more likely than not to exceed its carrying value. we will perform a quantitative test the reporting unit whereby we estimate the fair value of the reporting unit using an income approach or market approach, or a weighting of the two methods.
 Under the income approach, we estimate the fair value of our reporting unit based on the present value of future cash flows.
 Cash flow projections are based on Management's estimate of revenue growth rates and operating margins and take into consideration industry and market conditions as well as company specific economic factors.
 The discount rate used is based on the weighted average cost of capital adjusted for the relevant risk associated with the business and the uncertainty associated with the reporting unit's ability to execute on the projected cash flows.
 Under the market approach, we estimate fair value based on market multiples of revenue and earnings derived from comparable public companies with operating characteristics that are similar to the reporting unit.
 When market comparables are not meaningful or available, we estimate the fair value of the reporting unit using only the income approach.

 2019 Annual Impairment Testing - For our annual impairment testing at March 31, 2019, we determined that our Liberty operating segment required quantitative testing because we could not conclude that the fair value of Liberty significantly exceeded its carrying value based on qualitative factors alone.
-We expect to conclude the goodwill impairment testing during the quarter ended June 30, 2019.
-For the reporting units that were tested qualitatively for the 2019 annual impairment testing, the results of the qualitative analysis indicated that it is more likely than not that the fair value exceeded their carrying value.
+We concluded the goodwill impairment testing during the quarter ended June 30, 2019.
+The results of the quantitative impairment testing of the Liberty reporting unit indicated that the fair value of the Liberty reporting units were tested qualitatively as of March 31, 2019, and the results of the qualitative analysis indicated that the fair value exceeded their carrying value.